2019–20 Syracuse Orange women's ice hockey season

 The Syracuse Orange women represented Syracuse University in CHA women's ice hockey during the 2019-20 NCAA Division I women's ice hockey season.
 After a disappointing start of the season against nationally ranked teams, Syracuse had a very successful second half, finishing a competitive third place in the conference, five points from first place Mercyhurst University.

 Offseason

-Junior Jessica DiGirolamo wasnamed to Hockey Canada's National Women's Development Team for the August, 2019 series against the United States at Lake Placid, New York.
+Junior Jessica DiGirolamo was named to Hockey Canada's National Women's Development Team for the August, 2019 series against the United States at Lake Placid, New York.